 Science, Tech, Math › Science What Causes Muggy Weather?
-When Heat and Humidity Make Air Stiflingly Warm Share Flipboard Email Print Getty Images Science Weather & Climate Basics Forecasting Storms & Other Phenomena Chemistry Biology Physics Geology Astronomy by Rachelle Oblack Rachelle Oblack is a K-12 science educator and Holt McDougal science textbook writer.
+When Heat and Humidity Make Air Stiflingly Warm Share Flipboard Email Print Getty Images Science Weather & Climate Understanding Your Forecast Storms & Other Phenomena Chemistry Biology Physics Geology Astronomy By Rachelle Oblack Rachelle Oblack Rachelle Oblack is a K-12 science educator and Holt McDougal science textbook writer.
 She specializes in climate and weather.
-Updated January 27, 2019 If you've ever endured a southern U.S. summer, the word muggy—a slang term used to describe unpleasantly warm and humid weather—is undoubtedly a part of your weather vocabulary.
+Learn about our Editorial Process Updated on January 27, 2019 If you've ever endured a southern U.S. summer, the word muggy—a slang term used to describe unpleasantly warm and humid weather—is undoubtedly a part of your weather vocabulary.
 What Makes It Muggy?
 Like the heat index, muggy is a "feels-like" condition, except it has to do more with how "breathable" the air feels than how hot it feels.
 The muggier the weather, the less chance you'll feel cool because of decreased evaporation rates, which is why the following weather conditions are notoriously linked to the muggiest of days and nights: Warm air temperatures, generally of 70°F or above (the warmer the air, the more moisture it's able to hold);High moisture (the more moisture there is in the air, the "heavier" it feels); andLow winds (the less wind there is, the fewer air molecules there are passing over your skin evaporating and cooling you off).
 Dew Point a Good Measure of Mugginess Since mugginess expresses how moist the air feels, you might think that relative humidity would be a good indicator of how muggy it feels outside.
 However, dew point temperature is actually a better measure of mugginess.
 Why?
 Dewpoint not only gives you an indication of how moist air is, but how warm it is as well (since dew point temperature can go as high as, but never higher than the actual air temperature).
 So if the dew point is high, it means both air moisture and temperature probably are, too.
 Estimating mugginess using relative humidity can be misleading since a high relative humidity doesn't necessarily mean high mugginess.
 For example, on a 40°F day if the dew point is 36°F the relative humidity would be 90%.
 This is a high RH, but it wouldn't feel muggy because the air temperature is cool.
 In contrast, a 95°F day with a dew point of 67°F only gives a relative humidity of 70%, which is much less than our winter's day RH, but would feel a lot more humid!
 While not an official scale, the below will give you an idea of how muggy the air might feel at certain dew point ranges.
 As a general rule, if the dew point is 60 degrees or higher, the air will feel muggy.
 Dewpoint (°F) Degree of Mugginess < 50 Not muggy 50-59 Slightly muggy 60-69 Moderately muggy 70-79 Very muggy 79+ Unbearably muggy An Unofficial Mugginess Scale (courtesy of Answers@NOAA.gov) High Dew Point + High Humidity The absolute worst combination for comfort is if both the dew point is high (65°F and above) and the relative humidity is high.
 When this happens, the air not only feels sticky and oppressive, but your body is at increased risk of heat illnesses, such as heat stroke and heat exhaustion!
 Sayings & Folklore Muggy weather is so uncomfortable, it often leads to many complaints, some of which have become traditional idioms, such as "The air is so thick, you could cut it with a knife!"
-Continue Reading What Is Apparent Temperature?
-5 Weather Conditions that Influence Personal Comfort the Most What Is Dew Point, Anyway?
-How Hot Does It Feel Outside Right Now?
-What Is Ambient Air Temperature?
-Weather and Atmospheric Conditions That Cause Hurricanes How to "Speak" Weather Forecasting How Heat Plays a Role in Causing Air to Rise How Does Weather Affect How You Sweat?
-Why Heat Waves Are the Most Deadly Weather Events What Does a Hygrometer Do, and How Does It Work?
-How Does Fog Form From Clouds?
-Can You Use Your Finger as a Weathervane?
-What Kind of Weather Is "Fire Weather"?
-Is Fog Really a 'Ground Cloud'?
-Why Do We Have Seasons?
+Cite this Article Format mla apa chicago Your Citation Oblack, Rachelle.
+"What Causes Muggy Weather?"
+ThoughtCo, Aug.
+27, 2020, thoughtco.com/muggy-weather-overview-3444058.
+Oblack, Rachelle.
+(2020, August 27).
+What Causes Muggy Weather?
+Retrieved from https://www.thoughtco.com/muggy-weather-overview-3444058 Oblack, Rachelle.
+"What Causes Muggy Weather?"
+ThoughtCo. https://www.thoughtco.com/muggy-weather-overview-3444058 (accessed January 16, 2022). copy citation How to "Speak" Weather Forecasting Why Do Heat Index and Wind Chill Temperatures Exist?
+The History of the Hygrometer Dew Point Temperature A Beginner's Guide to Understanding Ambient Air Temperature The Father of Cool - Willis Haviland Carrier and Air Conditioning Calculating the Heat Index How to Read a Barometer Atmospheric Aromatherapy: The Smell of Rain Why Do You Sweat?
+Air Pressure and How It Affects the Weather The Science Behind Fog How Your Finger Doubles as a Weathervane Thermal Inversion Why Does Mint Make Your Mouth Feel Cold?
+Why Is Fire Hot?
+How Hot Is It?